Realangel247/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7.  a program that prints the lowercase alphabet in reverse, followed by a new line.
 8. a program that prints all the numbers of base 16 in lowercase, followed by a new line.
 9.  a program that prints all possible combinations of single-digit numbers.
 10. a program that prints all possible different combinations of two digits.
+11.  a program that prints all possible different combinations of three digits.